-- 1. Remove bushing from load beam/sleeve (Fig 10).
-NOTE: Apply heat to outside of the sleeve with oxyacetylene torch to destroy any remaining bonding element to make removal easier. - 2.
-Use a wire brush to remove remaining bonding residue, rubber, dirt, rust, etc, from sleeve bore. - 3.
-Wash bore of the bushing sleeve with paint thinner.
-Wash surface of the replacement bushing with paint thinner.
+- 1. Remove bushing from load beam/sleeve (Fig 8).
+NOTE: Apply heat to the outside of the sleeve with oxyacetylene torch to destroy any remaining bonding element and make removal easier. - 2.
+Use a wire brush to remove any remaining bonding residue rubber, dirt, rust, etc. from sleeve bore. - 3.
+Thoroughly wash the inner bore of bushing sleeve with paint thinner.
+Thoroughly wash the surface of the replacement bushing with paint thinner.

-CAUTION Epoxy adhesive and paint thinner are flammable materials that are irritating to the eyes, respiratory system and skin.
-Thoroughly read all label instructions before use.

-- 4. Remove cap from Epoxy Adhesive 50ml tube kit.
+ACAUTION Epoxy adhesive and paint thinner are flammable materials that irritate the eyes, respiratory system and skin.
+Read all label instructions before use. - 4.
+Remove cap from Epoxy Adhesive 50ml tube.
 Squeeze out entire contents.
-Thoroughly mix the two-parts of the adhesive NOTE: Adhesive must be used within 20 minutes after mixing. - 5.
+Thoroughly mix adhesive NOTE: Mixed adhesive must be used within 20 minutes. - 5.
 Spread mixed adhesive on entire surface of bushing.
 Apply adhesive to the inside of sleeve bore. - 6.
 Press replacement bushing into the bore of the sleeve until bushing is centered. - 7.
 Wipe excess adhesive from the ends of installed bushing with paint thinner. - 8.
 Adhesive can be handled after four hours and will totally cure after 24 hours.

 Adhesive must be totally cured before returning vehicle to service.

 Reassemble the suspension.
-Torque to specifications (Engineering Drawing).
+Torque to specifications (Chart/Engineering Drawing).